 In the drop-down menu, select the location in which you want to copy the script:

 User: Saves the script to a directory in your user preferences directory.
 You will be able to run and edit the script from any scene as long as you are logged in as the same user.

 - Scene: Save the script to the

-scene's scripts sub-folder.
-Anyone will be able to edit and run the script when working on this specific scene.
+project's scripts sub-folder.
+Anyone will be able to edit and run the script when working on this specific project.